great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 #### Common Pitfalls and How to Avoid Them

-- **Inconsistent Data Types**: Regularly monitor data ingestion points to ensure type consistency.
+- **Inconsistent Data Types**: Inconsistencies in data types can arise when data is ingested from diverse sources or when schema definitions are updated without comprehensive checks.
+These inconsistencies often lead to processing errors, making analyses unreliable.
+Regular monitoring of data ingestion points and strict enforcement of type consistency through your data validation framework can mitigate these issues.

-- **Schema Evolution**: Establish a process for schema versioning and backward compatibility.
+- **Schema Evolution**: Evolving business requirements often necessitate changes in data schemas, which if not managed correctly, can lead to significant disruptions.
+Schema changes can break data pipelines and lead to data compatibility issues.
+Implementing a structured process for schema versioning and maintaining backward compatibility can help ensure that these changes are less disruptive.

-- **Logging and Monitoring**: Implement detailed logging and alerting for schema validation failures.
+- **Logging and Monitoring**: Even the best validation setup can fail without proper logging and monitoring.
+Undetected schema validation failures can propagate through the data pipeline unnoticed, leading to broader issues.
+Detailed logging and real-time monitoring are essential to create an audit trail and enable quick detection and resolution of schema validation problems, maintaining the integrity of your data pipelines.

 **Additional Resources on the Web**: